hashicorp/terraform-provider-aws/website/docs/r/codepipeline_webhook.markdown

 * `json_path` - (Required) The [JSON path](https://github.com/json-path/JsonPath) to filter on.
 * `match_equals` - (Required) The value to match on (e.g. `refs/heads/{Branch}`).
 See [AWS docs](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_WebhookFilterRule.html) for details.

-A `target` block supports the following arguments:

-* `action` - (Required) The name of the action in a pipeline you want to connect to the webhook.
-The action must be from the source (first) stage of the pipeline.
-* `pipeline` - (Required) The name of the pipeline.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - The CodePipeline webhook's ARN.
 * `url` - The CodePipeline webhook's URL.
-Send events to this endpoint to trigger the target.
+POST events to this endpoint to trigger the target.